-How to Sign Form 941 when filing electronically?
+How to E-Sign Form 941 when filing electronically?

-The IRS requires an Online Signature PIN to complete Form 941 to ensure that the person filing has the proper authorization by the company or business.
-If you don’t possess 94x Online Signature PIN you can still complete 941 filings using Form 8453-EMP.
+The IRS requires an Online Signature PIN to complete Form 941 2023 to ensure that the person filing has the proper authorization by the company or business.
+Employers can still complete Form 941 filings using Form 8453-EMP if they don’t possess 94x Online Signature PIN.

 How to Claim Payroll Tax Credit for Increasing Research Activities?

 Small businesses are able to claim qualifying research expenses and activity against their payroll tax liability.
 To do this, employers must complete and attach Form 8974.
 Employers have the option to fill this form out while filing their 2023 941 Form with TaxBandits.

 TaxBandits will help you claim the R&D tax credit for your research expenses in a few simple steps.
 We will auto-populate the required information for Form 8974 when you e-file Form 941 through TaxBandits.
 Once you review both forms, you can transmit the return directly to the IRS.